 - A medical examination

 A decision to offer employment is based upon a complete picture of the application.
-Applicants are selected on the basis of greatest demonstrated ability.
-Note: A condition of employment includes obtaining a successful knowledge test for a license upgrade as well as obtaining air brake certification at candidate’s cost prior to employment.
+Applicants are selected based on their greatest demonstrated ability.
+Note: A condition of employment includes obtaining a successful knowledge test for a license upgrade as well as obtaining air brake certification at the candidate’s cost before employment.

 Successful completion of the hiring process does not guarantee employment.

 You must meet and maintain all qualifications outlined in the job posting throughout the hiring and training process.